IronWifi/docs/configuration-guides/unifi_hotspot.md

  !
 You must also install a valid SSL certificate on your controller/AP, in order to avoid authentication issues !

+ This certificate needs to have a unique common name - for example unifi.yourcomain.com.

  Guide on how to install an SSL certificate on Ubiquiti Unifi can be found here - https://www.namecheap.com/support/knowledgebase/article.aspx/10134/33/installing-an-ssl-certificate-on-ubiquiti-unifi/

 An SSL certificate can only be purchased for a domain, therefore, you will need to alter your DNS records so that your hostname resolves to the IP address of your controller.
-After uploading the SSL certificate to your controller, you need to switch on the "Use Secure Portal" and "Redirect using hostname" options and enter the hostname from the SSL certificate.
+After uploading the SSL certificate to your controller, you need to switch on the **"Use Secure Portal"** and **"Redirect using hostname"** options and enter the hostname from the SSL certificate, for example https://unifi.yourdomain.com